 Abert’s Squirrels have dark gray backs, red-brown patches, white bellies, and long fluffy whitetails.
 They are 46–58 cm long with a 19–25 cm tail.
 The most prominent feature would be their hair ear tufts, which extend up 2–3 cm from each ear.

 It weighs about 500 g (18 oz).
 These squirrels don’t hibernate and spend most of their time in the trees.
-They are very agile and leap from one branch to another with ease.
-It has a straight, chisel-like bill, blocky head, wide shoulders, and straight-backed posture as they lean away from tree limbs and onto their tail feathers.
+Instead, they are very agile and easily leap from one branch to another.
+It has a straight, chisel-like bill, blocky head, wide shoulders, and straight-backed posture as they lean away from tree limbs and onto its tail feathers.
 They have a straight, chisel-like bill, blocky head, wide shoulders, and straight-backed posture as they lean away from tree limbs and onto their tail feathers.

 The thirteen-lined ground squirrel, or “thirteen liners,” is the small gopher-like animal often seen along roads in all but northeastern Minnesota.
 Five years is probably the maximum life span.
 Thirteen-lined ground squirrels have many predators (coyotes, hawks, owls, snakes, and cats, to name a few), so mortality is high.
-Thirteen-lined ground squirrels prefer flat, open grasslands or other dry, open fields wherever cover is short.
+Thirteen-lined ground squirrels prefer flat, open grasslands or other dry fields wherever the cover is short.